“Answering to that of God in everyone.” – George Fox (1624-1691)

 We respect the planet and all its inhabitants.
 The ways Friends have approached life in general for many centuries has been a respectful and inclusive way of living.
 We see ourselves as connected to the earth and we extend respect to all humans, creatures and life-sustaining elements of the earth.

-Quaker Principles
+Quaker Testimonies

 Peace & Nonviolence